sebastian-sauer/gitea-conventional-comments-button/README.md

 Please see LICENSE file for the original license.

-## Demo
+## Demo (needs an update for gitea)

 ![Demo](demo.gif)

 ## How to install

-First, clone this repo `git clone git@gitlab.com:conventionalcomments/conventional-comments-button.git` and then see below for browser specific instructions.
+First, clone this repo `git clone https://github.com/sebastian-sauer/gitea-conventional-comments-button` and then see below for browser specific instructions.

 ### Chrome